Generative Models From and For Sampling-Based MPC: A Bootstrapped Approach For Adaptive Contact-Rich Manipulation: Experimental Results

 We evaluate our proposed GPC framework across simulated and real-world continuous control tasks involving contact-rich, non-prehensile manipulation.
 Specifically, we benchmark performance on \textit{i)} the well-known Push-T task with a 2-DoF circular robot, and \textit{ii)} the loco-manipulation task introduced above.
 To guide our evaluation, we aim to answer the following key questions: \textit{i)} How well does the learned generative model approximate the action proposal distribution captured by open-loop sampling-based MPC? \textit{ii)} Does bootstrapping online MPC with a learned proposal distribution improve \textit{task performance} and \textit{generalization to task variations} under constrained computational budgets?

-We use conditional flow matching to train a generative model over SPC control sequences with a simple Multi-Layer Perceptron (MLP) as the underlying architecture.
+We use conditional flow matching to train a generative model over SPC control sequences with a Multi-Layer Perceptron (MLP) as the underlying architecture.
+We also baseline the flow model against a CVAE trained on the same data.
 We consider both direct sampling from the learned model (\emph{GPC-Shoot}) and the bootstrapped version that combines it with CEM-based online planning (\emph{GPC-CEM}).
-We compare our approach against standard CEM, as well as model predictive path integral control (MPPI) \cite{williams2017model} and DialMPC~\cite{xue2024full}, a more recent SPC approach building on MPPI.
-We only compare against DialMPC on the Push-T task, as its inner optimization loop doubles simulation time, making it unsuitable for real-time loco-manipulation.
-All methods are implemented in Python using \texttt{judo}~\cite{li2025_judo}, which provides a unified interface for defining custom tasks and controllers.
+We compare our approach to standard CEM, model predictive path integral control (MPPI); \cite{williams2017model}; and DialMPC~\cite{xue2024full}, a more recent SPC approach building on MPPI.
+We only compare against DialMPC and GPC-Shoot with a CVAE on Push-T; the former's inner optimization loop makes it unsuitable for our real-time loco-manipulation examples, while the latter proved inferior to flow matching.
+All methods are implemented in Python using \texttt{judo}~\cite{li2025_judo} as a unified interface for defining custom tasks and controllers.
 For each task, we evaluate all methods with the same number of rollouts per iteration, control frequency, and respective cost function.
-In addition, we report results for the GPC-methods across three different model seeds to account for the stochasticity in the training process.
+In addition, we report results for the GPC-methods across three different model seeds to account for the stochasticity during training.
 We set the CEM-sample ratio in GPC-CEM, i.e. $N_{\mathrm{CEM}} /N$, to 0.5 for both tasks.